General Information About Uterine Sarcoma

 - Being exposed to x-rays can increase the risk of uterine sarcoma.

-- Possible signs of uterine sarcoma include abnormal bleeding.
+- Signs of uterine sarcoma include abnormal bleeding.

 - Tests that examine the uterus are used to detect (find) and diagnose uterine sarcoma.

 - Certain factors affect prognosis (chance of recovery) and treatment options.

 Uterine sarcoma is a disease in which malignant (cancer) cells form in the muscles of the uterus or other tissues that support the uterus.